 Galaxy entered into a consulting agreement in May 2017 with two consultants for advisory services through July 2019.
 In exchange for consulting services provided, these consultants are entitled to receive consulting fees of \$15,000 per month and a 5.5% combined equity interest in Galaxy.
 The 5.5% equity interest was converted to common stock upon the commencement of the Common Controlled Merger Agreement of R&G and Galaxy CO (as described in Note 1).
-The Company paid the consultants \$111,000 and \$0 in fees and expenses for consulting services provided during the three-month periods ended September 30, 2018 and 2017, respectively.
+The Company paid the consultants \$102,000 and \$213,000 in fees and expenses for consulting services provided during the three-month and six-month periods ended December 31, 2018.
+No consulting fees were paid under this agreement during the periods ended December 31, 2017.